Director of Facilities and Grounds

 Commitment to Equity, Diversity, and Inclusion

-We believe that equity, diversity, and inclusion are essential to fulfilling our mission.
+We believe equity, diversity, and inclusion are essential to fulfilling our mission.
 We want to inspire and nurture the human spirit, and we value the perspectives and contributions of all people.
 We want the Penland experience to include varied ideas, world views, and personal characteristics.
 Penland is committed to being a community that welcomes and respects everyone regardless of age, ability, ethnicity, race, religion, philosophical or political beliefs, sexual orientation, gender identity or expression, nationality, geographic origin, and socioeconomic status.
 We are committed to providing an environment free of discrimination.

 The director of facilities and grounds is a leadership position, reports to the executive director, and is part of the executive team.
 This is a technical, administrative, and services-oriented position.

-- Lead six department staff and all related contract services to ensure an organized, safe, and productive department and workplace.
+- Lead seven department staff and all related contract services to ensure an organized, safe, and productive department and workplace.
 Work with the human resources manager on hiring, training, annual work plans, and conflict resolution.

 - Ensures coordination of daily operations with the executive, operations, and programs directors and their staff to ensure the school’s smooth and safe day-to-day operations and special functions with a strong customer service focus.